DHTMLX/gantt-docs/data/api/gantt_onbeforerowdragend_event.md

 @template:	api_event
 @descr:
+- When event is fired the task is already moved to a new position, but the changes still can be reverted.
-The event is blockable.
-Return *false* to cancel adding of the task.
+- The event is blockable.
+Return *false* operation and move task to it's original location
+- Original position (parent and index) are available from handler arguments
+- Target position can be retrieved from a task object as [task.parent](desktop/task_tree_operations.md#parentofatask) and [gantt.getGlobalTaskIndex(taskId)](api/gantt_getglobaltaskindex.md)

 @relatedapi:
 	api/gantt_onrowdragend_event.md